 After a while, he started his own E-book publishing company, Like A Duck Publishing and wrote his first novel, 'The Chat Room Murders.'

 He invented the character of John DelMonico, an ex-Jersey City detective who is recruited by a friend to join the newly formed National Cybercrime Investigation Agency.
 This was a bit of a stretch since John was quite possibly the most computer illiterate person ever born.
-Recently divorced form his childhood sweetheart, John moves out to Silicon Valley to start his life anew, taking his prized '66 Mustang to face the harsh San Jose traffic.
+Recently divorced from his childhood sweetheart, John moves out to Silicon Valley to start his life anew, taking his prized '67 Mustang to face the harsh San Jose traffic.

 Since all good detective stories need at least one beautiful woman, he is teamed up with the gorgeous Terri O'Brien, a red headed, ex-FBI lawyer babe.
 A native of California, John soon learns that behind her green eyes lurks a fierce Irish temper.
 Being a Shaolin kung fu master, Terri quickly proves that she can hold her own in the male dominated world of criminal computer investigations.

 Eugene Lee, a Chinese-American software engineer / computer nerd extraordinaire, rounds out the team.

 John and Terri's exploits have spanned five novels so far.
 In each one, they manage to defeat the bad guys while they try to deny the building frisson that they feel for each other.

 Besides the John DelMonico / Terri O'Brien detective stories, Harry wrote 'The Peaceful Night', a story about a category five hurricane that smashes into Orlando, Florida and forces the people of an exclusive gated community to fend off starvation, a power hungry ex-Mafioso don, alligators, a horny but brain dead mutt named Peepers and a psychotic killer who'll do anything to silence the voices in his head until help arrives.